dipTech/AndroidDev/DipTwitterTimeline/TwitterTimelineReadme.md

 *   User can view the recent mentions of their username.
 *   User should see the relative timestamp for a tweet "8m", "7h".
 *   User can view more tweets as they scroll with infinite pagination.
-*   User can compose a new tweet by clicking a ‚ÄúCompose‚Äù icon in the Action Bar on the top right ("+" sign).
+*   User can compose a new tweet by clicking a ìComposeî icon in the Action Bar on the top right ("+" sign).
 *   User can then enter a new tweet and post this to twitter.
 *   User is taken back to home timeline with new tweet visible in timeline.
 *   User can see picture, tagline, # of followers, # of following, and tweets on their profile.